disouzam/disouzam/README.md

 It all started as curiosity and it is gradually becoming something more serious along the years, including more recently cloud software development, several learning experiences on C# and Javascript languages, some on the go - learning with codes written by colleagues and partners - and lots of learning listening and reading what technology community produces.

-- 🔭 I’m currently working on private sourced software that deals with thermodynamics and mass balance of metallurgical systems.
+- 🔭 I’m currently working on private sourced software that deals with **thermodynamics** and **mass balance of metallurgical systems**.
 This is my source of ideas to learn new things, some of them here, in public.
-- 🌱 I’m currently learning new concepts of C# / .NET programming every week or best ways to do old things and also trying to push my knowledge of Python programming language, shell languages (mainly Bash, some cmd in Windows and a little bit of PowerShell from time to time)
+- 🌱 I’m currently learning n**ew concepts of C# / .NET programming** every week or best ways to do old things and also trying to push my knowledge of **Python programming language**, shell languages (mainly Bash, some cmd in Windows and a little bit of PowerShell from time to time)

 <!--
 **disouzam/disouzam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.